-"Most people dread cleaning the shower because they haven't been keeping up with it," says Debra Johnson, a curriculum manager for Merry Maids, a national cleaning service, who has 16 years professional cleaning experience.
-"There's no magic wand to get it clean easily."
+“Most people dread cleaning the shower because they haven’t been keeping up with it,” says Debra Johnson, a training specialist Merry Maids, a national cleaning service, who has more than 16 years professional cleaning experience.
+“There’s no magic wand to get it clean easily.”
 Her advice is to give the shower a thorough scrub down as part of your spring cleaning and then to pledge to go over it more frequently.

 “Really cleaning it more regularly is better than using harsh chemicals,” notes Johnson.
 That said, Johnson has a method when it comes to ridding the shower of soap scum: “Always let the product set on the shower surface for three to five minutes before you start scrubbing – it needs time to break down the soap scum.”

 You should also keep in mind this tip from another cleaning pro: “It’s important to remember how necessary it is to keep your sponges from your bathroom and your kitchen separate,” says Anne Albright, a spokesperson for Armaly Brands out of Walled Lake, makers of Brillo cleaning pads and sponges.
 “It is appalling to hear the number of people who use the same sponge throughout their entire house – yuck!”

 Ready to start your bathroom spring cleaning?
 This checklist can help you get started:

 - Remove items from the shower and toss things like loofahs, sponges and poufs that may have mildew.